AFFF Lawsuits | October 2024 Update

 A team at the University of Arizona studied a town in Washington State and found proof that several decades of AFFF use at a nearby military base has significantly contaminated the nearby water sources.
 Unfortunately, many people who lived near the base showed high levels of PFAS chemicals in their blood.
 This research may help support the plaintiffs' positions in the pending litigation.

-August 19, 2024 - Could a Settlement in the AFFF Firefighting Foam Lawsuits be on the Horizon
+August 19, 2024 - Could a Settlement in the AFFF Firefighting Foam Lawsuits be on the Horizon?

 We are beginning to see a new wave of television and radio commercials targeting individuals diagnosed with cancer following exposure to AFFF firefighting foam.
 Further, digital marketing in the form of pay-per-click advertisements has picked up for the third month in a row.
 There has been significant scuttle among AFFF lawyers regarding a potential settlement concerning several cancers and diseases.